Professional Staff Congress | 61 Broadway, 15th Floor, NYC 10006 | 212-354-1252 |212-PSC-CUNY | firstname.lastname@example.org | AFT Local #2334

 (d) Nothing contained in this Article shall be construed to diminish or impair the rights of an employee appointed prior to July 1, 1965, of the benefits of the Bylaws of the Board as they existed on July 1, 1965 with respect to sabbatical leaves of absence.

 25.4 Professional Reassignments

-The parties agree to establish a paid leave not to exceed four weeks during any year commencing September 1 and ending August 31 (not to exceed five weeks effective September 1, 2006) for the purpose of permitting members of the instructional staff who serve in the libraries to be reassigned for research, scholarly writing, and other recognized professional activities that enhance their contribution to City University.
-The reassignments shall be subject to approval by the personnel and budget committees of the respective library departments and appropriate college‑wide committees.
-The parties accept as a goal the reassignment of 50 members of the instructional staff in the University libraries during a one‑year period.
+The parties agree to establish a paid leave not to exceed five weeks during any year commencing September 1 and ending August 31 for the purpose of permitting members of the instructional staff who serve in the libraries to be reassigned for research, scholarly writing, and other recognized professional activities that enhance their contribution to City University.
+The reassignments shall be subject to approval by the personnel and budget committees of the respective library departments and appropriate college wide committees.
+The parties accept as a goal the reassignment of 50 members of the instructional staff in the University libraries during a one year period.

 25.5 Scholar Incentive Awards

 Scholar Incentive Awards of not less than one semester nor more than one year shall be established for full time personnel in the following titles: Professor, Associate Professor, Assistant Professor, Instructor, Lecturer, University Professor, Distinguished Professor and Medical Series.
 The only purpose of these Awards shall be to facilitate bona fide and documented scholarly research.
 Other projects or proposals (e.g. meeting of degree requirements, study, service outside the University) or reasons (e.g. professional, career, personal) shall not be considered for these Awards.